sheridan-python/tutorial-oop-vending-machine-solution/README.md

 # Vending machine – Take 2: Using OOP

-This tutorial revists a previous example and uses object-oriented programming paradigms to represent the concepts related to a vending machine.
+This tutorial revisits a previous example and uses object-oriented programming paradigms to represent the concepts related to a vending machine.
 We will see how classes and objects will help us better represent the "real world" and help us track state: